 We speak to 2012 reboot artist Sophie Campbell about her time with the character.

 How can contradictions inherent be navigated in a new iteration of a legacy?

 Two of our editorial team are Cyber Force fans of old.
-How do they feel now? (coming)
+How do they feel now?
+Here’s one answer.